staskjs/angular-http-case-converter/README.md

 Module attaches [http interceptors](https://docs.angularjs.org/api/ng/service/$http#interceptors) which will transform request/response parts.
 It is configurable which requests/responses will be processed.
-By default all requests with parameters and all JSON responses are processed but you may use `eeHttpCaseConverterSettingsProvider` to change the semantics of conditions if you need to.
+By default all requests with parameters and all JSON responses are processed but you may use `eeHttpCaseConverterProvider` to change the semantics of conditions if you need to.

 # How to use?